 For customers, edge computing allows smart devices to operate with greater efficiency and speed.
 This includes environmental sensors, machine controls, assembly-line robots, and asset tracking.
 Real-time responses and tight feedback loops are especially important for quality control monitors and environment sensors.

 Manufacturers can also produce more streamlined products with the help of edge computing.
 If computing power can be offloaded to a local data processing center, wearables and devices can weigh less.

 Let’s look at a couple more specific examples where edge computing resources could prove beneficial to manufacturing.

 Quality control and scheduling

 When a vital piece of equipment fails unexpectedly, it increases downtime and can create tremendous scheduling headaches as well as lost dollars in scrap and rework.
-Predictive analytics has been used for years to predict when a machine will need maintenance, allowing schedule managers to work around that planned downtime and avoid the scrap/rework expense.
+Predictive analytics have been used for years to predict when a machine will need maintenance.
+This allows schedule managers to work around that planned downtime and avoid the scrap/rework expense.

 Let’s look at a second example where edge computing allows machines to mimic human behaviors even more closely.